sgjsakura/AspNetCore/README.md

 ### External Cookie Services

-ASP.NET 5 Identity Service (`Microsoft.AspNet.Identity` package) already added support for external cookie services, which is required for 3rd application authentication scheme (e.g. Microsoft of Fackbook account).
+ASP.NET Core Identity Service (`Microsoft.AspNet.Identity` package) already added support for external cookie services, which is required for 3rd application authentication scheme (e.g. Microsoft of Fackbook account).
 You may use `AddIdentity` and `UseIdentity` method to enable external cookie services.
 However, in sometimes you may wish to enable external services indivindually without full ASP.NET Identity Service enabled.
 This project seperates the external cookie services from ASP.NET Identity Services, and may be used in more complex authentication scenes.

 The major feature of this project contains:

-* Configure ASP.NET 5 Application to support ApplicationCookie and ExternalCookie services (provides extension methods can be used in `ConfigureServices` method of ASP.NET Startup class)
+* Configure ASP.NET Core Application to support ApplicationCookie and ExternalCookie services (provides extension methods can be used in `ConfigureServices` method of ASP.NET Startup class)
 * Enable ApplicationCookie and ExternalCookie seperately (provides extension methods can be used in `Configure` method of ASP.NET Startup class)
 * Provide ExternalCookieSignInManager service to simpify external cookie ticket management.

-### ASP.NET MVC 6 TagHelper Extension Library
+### ASP.NET Core MVC TagHelper Extension Library

-Add various addtional TagHelper classes to simplify strong type model based ASP.NET MVC 6 web application development, including:
+Add various addtional TagHelper classes to simplify strong type model based ASP.NET Core MVC web application development, including:

 * `EnumSelectForTagHelper`: You can now use `asp-enum-for` attribute to generate a HTML select list with options for an enum  type, the type is specified by the given model expression.
 You can apply `DisplayAttribute` on enum items and specify `asp-text-source` to support custom display texts.
 The `asp-value-source` can be used to specify the format of option values.